hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 ## Running Code

-### Why are there sometimes array sorting differences between HHVM and PHP?

-You may have hit the [sorting inconsistency](/hhvm/inconsistencies/arrays-and-foreach#sorting).

 ### How do I fix these timezone warnings?

 > It is not safe to rely on the system's timezone settings.
 Please use the date.timezone setting....